shirmash/AM_code_R/README.md

 # Project data description
 ### Team name : AM
+ for replicating our analysis end-to-end you need to upload the R code and the 3 files - MTurkProvider , MTurkself and ControlGroup to the same folder and then run the code.

 The data folder structure and organization contains two data sets of the two experiments' groups: the Self group and the Provider group.